• Overview

 Logging Level The level of Log4j messages to display in the log file.
 Valid values are all, debug, info, warn, error, fatal, off, and trace.
 No loggingLevel

-NA List of configuration properties used to connect and communicate with the HCL DevOps Control server.
+NA List of configuration properties used to connect and communicate with the DevOps Plan server.
 Enclose the properties within braces.
 Yes properties

 Tenant ID The name of the tenant.
 Yes tenant_id

 NA Unique identifier assigned to the plug-in.
-The value for the HCL DevOps Control plug-in is ucv-ext-control Yes type
+The value for the DevOps Plan plug-in is ucv-ext-compass Yes type

 Name Type Description Required Property Name

-URL String The URL and port of the HCL DevOps Plan server.
+URL String The URL of the DevOps Plan Application.
 Yes serverUrl

-Team Space String Team Space Id of the HCL DevOps Plan tenant.
+Team Space String Team Space Id of the DevOps Plan tenant.
 Yes repo

-Application Name String The name of the HCL DevOps Plan Application.
+Application Name String The name of the DevOps Plan Application.
 Yes db

 Import issues or work items from a specified number of months String Issues or work items are imported for the specified number of months when the plug-in runs for the first time.
 No since